luqmanherifa/luqman-herifa-personal-portfolio-v1/README.md

 # Luqman Herifa: Personal Portfolio v1
-Luqman Herifa is a web personal portfolio contains about me, education, projects that have been developed, and social media contacts.
-The project was developed for personal portfolio using HTML/CSS and JavaScript programming.
+Luqman Herifa is a personal portfolio contains information about me, education, projects, and social media contacts based on web.
+The project was developed for personal portfolio v1 using JavaScript, Bootstrap, HTML/CSS, and others.

 ## Display
 ![Display](https://cdn.dribbble.com/users/6699911/screenshots/20498490/media/cd4a0c33ae25a7fdf18261d1631136ab.png)